CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 ## 📥 Submitting Your Work

 Your work is complete when you have submitted your application and completed your interview.

-You can reflect on your experience in your notebook.
+> [!TIP]
+> This project is a living project and it belongs to you.
+It will run at least 12 times over the next two years and it should evolve as AI evolves.
+To improve this project, please open a ticket and/or submit a pull request to this website with your changes.